CommonAccord/Cmacc-Org/Doc/G/IACCM-Cooperate-CmA/Demo/Acme-Quake/1-Connect.md

 //=This page is just an information sheet for other pages.
 So it does not render into a full document.

-//=We point to Acme and Quake identities, give their names for use in the document, and give the page an ID.
+We point to Acme and Quake identities, give their names for use in the document, and give the page an ID.

 P1.=[G/U/id/acme_incorporated.md]